-- Calls to Healthdirect relating to ILI in the year to date appear to have been impacted by bushfires and COVID-19 (Figure 1). - In late January and early February 2020, the Healthdirect helpline reported an increase in ILI calls related to bushfire smoke. - During February and March, there was an increase in media coverage of COVID-19 and its symptoms, which overlap with ILI symptoms reported. - The National Coronavirus Helpline was established on 16 March 2020.
+- This fortnight (16 to 29 November 2020), 4.1% of calls to the Healthdirect helpline have been related to ILI, similar to 3.9% in the previous fortnight. - In 2020, the proportion of calls to Healthdirect relating to ILI have been impacted by calls related to bushfires (February) and COVID-19 (March) (Figure 1). - During February and March, there was an increase in media coverage of COVID-19 and its symptoms, which overlap with ILI symptoms reported.
+The National Coronavirus Helpline was established on 16 March 2020.
 Since then, callers to the Healthdirect helpline who have concerns about COVID-19 have been diverted to the National Coronavirus Helpline.
-This explains the sudden drop in ILI related calls to the helpline in mid-March. - This fortnight (02 to 15 November 2020), 3.9% of calls to the Healthdirect helpline have been related to ILI, a slight increase from 3.4% in the previous fortnight.
-The most recent week (week 46) had the highest proportion of ILI calls (4.0%) reported to Healthdirect since week 15 (4.2%).
+This explains the sudden drop in ILI related calls to the helpline in mid-March.
+Following this, the proportion of ILI-related calls to Healthdirect remained below the 5 year average despite slowly increasing overtime.
+ILI-related calls returned to average levels at the end of November.

 Figure 1.
-Per cent of calls to Healthdirect related to ILI, Australia, 01 January 2015 to 15 November 2020, by month and week of call\
+Per cent of calls to Healthdirect related to ILI, Australia, 01 January 2015 to 29 November 2020, by month and week of call\